SharonGreally/LikeyListy/CONTRIBUTING.md

 ## Pull Request

 1. Before submitting a pull request make sure all tests have passed.
 2. Only change one specific thing per pull request.
-Pull Requests with with multiple unrelated issues will not be accepted.
+Pull Requests with multiple unrelated issues will not be accepted.
 Exceptions with documentation, spelling errors, etc.
 3. Refer to the LikeyListy [Pull Request Template](PULL_REQUEST_TEMPLATE.md) before making a pull request.

 ## Keeping your repository fork up-to-date